 Appearing By Phone or Video

 If Texas Family Code sec.
 153.009 requires the Court to interview a child, the interview will be conducted on the day of trial, after the child is released from school.
 Please arrange for the child to be brought to the courthouse by an adult who is not a party to the case.
-Contact the court coordinator at email@example.com before your trial date to ensure the child interview is properly scheduled on the Court’s calendar.
+If a child interview is requested in the pleadings, it must be listed in your pre-trial scheduling order or docketed on the court’s docket in advance.
+Requests made on the day of trial will not be considered.
+Contact the court coordinator at firstname.lastname@example.org before your trial date to ensure the child interview is properly scheduled on the Court’s calendar.

 Courtroom Cell Phone Policy